damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 ### Review

+In order to receive a feedback on your merge request and get it accepted it should be assigned to the right person.
 A merge request that fixes a `Frontend` issue should have the `Frontend` label and be assigned to a Frontend Engineer for review.
+A merge request that is related to Continuous Integration should be assigned to the GitLab CI lead.
 All other merge requests should be assigned for review to one of merge request endbosses.
 You can find them listed on the [team page](https://about.gitlab.com/team/).

 ### Ruby Gems